joaomilho/typenshtein/README.md

 a character that is closer to another in a hypothetical keyboard has more typiness relative to the other that one that is distant.

-A typo is when a creature with the capacity of writting potencially correct words – typically Humans – fails to do so because its members employed in that task – typically fingers – do not perform their function correctly, either by a mismatch between their central nervous system sygnals and the member motricity
+A typo is when a creature with the capacity of writing potencially correct words – typically Humans – fails to do so because its members employed in that task – typically fingers – do not perform their function correctly, either by a mismatch between their central nervous system sygnals and the member motricity